NixOS/nix/doc/manual/src/design/overview.md

 It can also execute *build instructions* captured in the build plans, to produce new data.
 It uses the file system as a persistence layer, and a database to keep track of references.

-This chapter describes Nix starting at the bottom with the store layer, working its way up to the user-facing components described in the rest of the manual.
+This chapter describes Nix starting at the bottom with the store layer, then working its way up to the user-facing components described in the rest of the manual.